TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

         git commit -a

    Write a short, meaningful commit message describing what changes you have made.
-    See :ref:`general-conventions-commit-messages` for more information on how to phrase your commit messages.
-Please also add links to resources which might be useful for a reviewer to know (when appropriate).

 9. Push changes